 If your friends are only going to help you load and unload, make sure you’re ready for them to load and unload your items ahead of time.
 If you run behind and need help packing, try to get it done ahead of time.

-Worst-case scenario, let your friends know they’ll help you finish packing a few items before loading and unloading ahead of time.
-Your friends won’t be happy that you’re not ready to go, but they’ll at least not be surprised to show up at your place to start helping you pack.
+Worst-case scenario, let your friends know ahead of time that they’ll help you finish packing a few items before they begin helping you load and unload your belongings.
+Your friends might not be happy that you’re not ready to go, but they’ll at least not be surprised to show up at your place to start helping you pack.

 Communication goes a long way in any situation.
 Moving is no different, and the least stressful moves have the best lines of communication.